Pay Per Token

 Is it secure?

-Agents run in Docker containers with OS-level isolation.
+Agents run in Docker containers with real OS-level isolation.
 The Venice API key is passed via stdin, never written to disk inside containers.
 Each group gets its own isolated environment.

 Do I need an Anthropic subscription?